 “Partners in Fire is a financial independence and lifestyle blog with a huge emphasis on the lifestyle part.
 In fact, our main focus is to embody the spirit of financial independence rather than the technical aspects of it.
 That means we focus on the whys of financial independence – freedom, passion, and building the life of our dreams.”

-Melanie is not afraid to get into the trenches with her writing, as evidenced by this post, Personal Finance is Political.
-You will find some reliable financial independence content and a wide range of other informative posts on various topics.
+Melanie is unafraid to get into the trenches with her writing, as evidenced by this post, Personal Finance is Political.
+You will find reliable financial independence content and other informative posts on various topics.

 Marjolein is the founder and author of Radical Fire.
 She decided in 2018 to turn around her finances so she could be financially free and live the life of her dreams.

 Like many FIRE bloggers, Marjolein had student loan debt weighing her down.
 In her case, it was $20,000.
 She spent money on things she didn't need or value and was unhappy in her job.
 During that time, she searched the internet looking for help.
 She found the FIRE community, and it inspired her.

 She says she “crunched my numbers and noticed that I could be financially free in 10 years if I would stop spending like it was 11:59 pm on Black Friday.”
 Follow her on her journey and find the tools to become financially independent..

 Andrew started Wealthy Nickel to help others take control of their finances and reach financial independence.
 Wealthy Nickel delves into Andrew's personal experience raising a family on a single income and building wealth through real estate.

 While he blogs about personal finance, Andrew focuses on making money and using side hustles to build wealth faster.
 He has a Side Hustle Interview series that documents many different entrepreneurial ventures and what it takes to be successful.